Call Now 24/7 Free Consultation

 Michigan Wrongful Conviction Lawyers

 Years behind bars for a crime you did not commit.
-A career destroyed.
-A family that moved on without you.
-Michigan law provides $50,000 per year of wrongful imprisonment through the state compensation act — and in many cases, a federal civil rights lawsuit can recover far more from the officers and prosecutors whose misconduct put an innocent person away.
+Michigan law provides $50,000 per year of qualifying wrongful imprisonment through the state compensation act, and a separate federal civil rights lawsuit may pursue damages for police or municipal misconduct that caused the conviction.

 Michigan Wrongful Conviction Attorneys — State Compensation and Federal Civil Rights Claims